PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 ### BEFORE STARTING AT GITLAB

 1. [ ] People Ops (Admin): Once the contract is signed, as soon as possible, create a **confidential** issue called 'Onboarding (NAME), starting (DATE), as (ROLE)' in the [People Ops issue tracker](https://gitlab.com/gitlab-com/peopleops/issues) with relevant lines of the master checklist, paste the private email address of the hire in there and /cc @brittanyr and @chloemw, and the GitLab.com handle of the new team member if known.
-1. [ ] Hiring manager is (FILL IN WITH @ HANDLE), buddy is (FILL IN WITH @HANDLE (Nominate someone preferably in similar timezone but different functional group, try to pair engineering and non-engineering if possible)), and People Ops is tackled by (FILL IN WITH @ HANDLE).
+1. [ ] Manager is (FILL IN WITH @ HANDLE), buddy is (FILL IN WITH @HANDLE (Nominate someone preferably in similar timezone but different functional group, try to pair engineering and non-engineering if possible)), and People Ops is tackled by (FILL IN WITH @ HANDLE).
 1. [ ] People Ops (Admin): Send an email to the chosen buddy letting them know that they have been chosen and include a link to the onboarding issue.
 1. [ ] Buddy: Schedule video call for first day to introduce yourself, and make sure they know that if they have questions, they can come to you.
 Check with the new team member if they will need help setting up their SSH key and installing a Shell ready for using Git locally.
 You may need to setup an additional meeting for this step.
 But your main job as a buddy will be to direct them to the right parts of the handbook, and/or encourage them to ask their questions of the wider group on chat, etc.
 1. [ ] Google account
    1. [ ] People Ops (Admin): [create Google account](https://admin.google.com/gitlab.com/AdminHome?pli=1&fral=1#UserList:org=49bxu3w3zb11yx), `firstname[at]gitlab.com` or `initial(s)[at]gitlab.com`, email instructions to private email address, comment with private email below this issue.
    1. [ ] People Ops (Admin): Add new Google user to ['New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group) to disable 2FA for them
    1. [ ] New team member: Google does not support 2FA in some countries ([e.g. Nigeria](https://productforums.google.com/forum/#!topic/gmail/3_wcd8tAqdc) ); if that is the case for you, reach out to People Ops to get the initial authentication code sent to a phone in  supported country, after which 2FA will work as normal.
-   1. [ ] People Ops (Admin): inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
+   1. [ ] People Ops (Admin): inform the manager that Google account has been created by mentioning them with a comment in the issue.
 1. [ ] People Ops (Specialist): Invite GitLabber's GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer.
 1. [ ] 1Password
    1. [ ] New team member: Register on 1Password by clicking on the link in the ["Link to 1Password Sign-Up"](https://docs.google.com/document/d/15BdqpNhSi_5bc2b9KXo_w5f0gC-3gmuw-aIgzRcbnbk/edit) Google Doc and then ping @brittanyr to confirm your account.
 You can find this (and other) shared Google Docs by using [`Search for files shared with gitlab.com`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.